 - Rigging Tubes With Tube Bait Jig Heads (The Quicker Way)

 Along with your main tackles, fishing knots and rigs, what you need are just two other pieces of equipment.

-There are two types of hook necessary for this tutorial.
+There are two types of hooks necessary for this tutorial.

 Tube Bait Jig Head

 We will use this kind of hook when we discuss the last method included in this tutorial.
-The type of jig head hook that you will use depends on your fishing needs, but I suggest to choose based on your target fish, and the type of tube bait that you already have.
+The type of jig head hook that you will use depends on your fishing needs, but I suggest choosing based on your target fish and the type of tube bait that you already have.